-- Close contact interactions (for the purposes of determining contact tracing) is considered: < (less than) 6 feet / Time > (greater than) 15 minutes - Signage will be used throughout the building to support proper distancing and hygiene (Appendix B) - Students and staff will be mindful of the social distancing and health practices in which they are instructed or they will not be allowed on campus. - Ad-hoc Interactions/Gatherings should be avoided.
+- Close contact interactions (for the purposes of determining contact tracing) is considered: - o < (less than) 6 feet / Time > (greater than) 15 minutes over a 24-hour period - Stable Groups are considered close contacts even with distancing given prolonged indoor exposure. - Signage will be used throughout the building to support proper distancing and hygiene (Appendix B) - Students and staff will be mindful of the social distancing and health practices in which they are instructed or they will not be allowed on campus. - Ad-hoc Interactions/Gatherings should be avoided.
 Any essential meetings will take place via Zoom or through other virtual meeting applications. - Mass, assemblies, or any other in-person gatherings as such are prohibited. - No more students will be admitted into a restroom at a time than there are sinks.

-Student Cohorts
+Student Stable Cohorts

 St. Francis of Assisi Elementary School has one class per grade-level.
-Each class will be its own cohort.
+Each class will be its own stable cohort.
 These cohorts are stable and will have minimal contact with other groups or individuals who are not part of their cohort.
 When physical space and classroom size do not allow for sufficient space, grade-level cohorts (class) will be divided into two sub-cohorts (A & B) for instruction and activities except for outdoors such as recess, PE, and lunch when served outside.
 Facilities will be adjusted to create additional instructional spaces to allow for the sub-cohort model (see Shared Spaces)